projecttacoma/cqm-models/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The tests appropriately test the new code, including edge cases
 - [ ] You have tried to break the code
 - [ ] You have executed the generator script, and made sure no changes were made that the generator did not reproduce itself
+- [ ] Cqm-execution fixtures have been updated with the update_cqm_execution_fixtures.sh script inside server-scripts using this branch in the cqm-converter

 **Cypress Reviewer:**